SSWConsulting/SSW.Rules.Content/rules/editor-required-blazor-component-parameters/rule.md

 :::

+`Component 'TestComponent' expects a value for the parameter 'Name', but a value may not have been provided.`

 You should configure this warning (RZ2012) as an error so your IDE will fail to build if you are missing a required parameter.
 Add `<WarningsAsErrors>RZ2012</WarningsAsErrors>` to your Blazor .csproj file:

 ```xml